Know more about susana

 When Susana returned to Medellín, she began her studies as a vocal jazz major at the university of EAFIT.
 It was during this time that she studied under Colombian singer-songwriter, Claudia Gomez, and American jazz pianist, Samuel Farley.

 After taking a masterclass from American vocal teacher, Madeline Eastman, Susana decided to go to the United States to continue her jazz studies.
-Susana is now a graduate of the California Jazz Conservatory where she was able to study with musicians such as Marcos Silva, John Santos, Dann Zinn, Theo Bleckmann, Kai Eckhardt, Jeff Denson, Jackie Rago, Laurie Antonioli, Sandy Cressman and more.
+Susana is now a graduate of the California Jazz Conservatory where she was able to study with musicians such as Art Lande, Marcos Silva, John Santos, Dann Zinn, Theo Bleckmann, Kai Eckhardt, Jeff Denson, Jackie Rago, Laurie Antonioli, Sandy Cressman and more.

 In 2016, Susana, released her first album with one of her music projects, Opaluna, a modern jazz duo with highly acclaimed Bay Area guitarist, Luis Salcedo.
 Opaluna's debut album was released under the Ridgeway Records record label and inaugurated the Rising Stars program of the non-profit organization, Ridgeway Arts.
-To premier their album debut, Opaluna toured throughout Colombia and the United States.
+To premiere their album debut, Opaluna toured throughout Colombia and the United States.
 Her second album Neotropical, released on July 6th of 2018, is a modern jazz and Latin jazz fusion project featuring her international band: Susana Pineda & The New Quartet.